dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 ## Create a protected browser app configuration

-For app configurations to apply, the user's protected browser or another app on the device must already be managed by the [Intune app protection policy](app-protection-policy.md).

 To create app configuration for Microsoft Edge:

 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).
 2. Select **Client apps** > **App configuration policies** > **Add**.